Ten day campervan trip around Iceland

 Stop at Gljufrabui waterfall

-The 40 metres tall Gljúfrabúi is hidden behind a cliff and because of its effective ‘hiding place’ it is overlooked by most travellers, even though thousands of people visit Seljalandsfoss, less than a kilometre away.
+The 40 meters tall Gljúfrabúi is hidden behind a cliff and because of its effective ‘hiding place’ it is overlooked by most travelers, even though thousands of people visit Seljalandsfoss, less than a kilometer away.
 Those who wish to approach the waterfall run the risk of getting wet, therefore waterproof clothes are a must.
-With the open sky above, mossy walls, silver mist and black lava, it’s definitely worth visiting.
+With the open sky above, mossy walls, silver mist, and black lava, it’s definitely worth visiting.

 Stop at Skogafoss waterfall

 The terrain leading to the waterfall is flat so it is easy to walk to the base of the waterfall, as long as you’re okay with getting soaked.
 By the way, there is a legend that says that a settler named Þrasi hid a chest of gold behind Skógafoss…so you can try your luck.